dojo/docs/dojo/data/ItemFileWriteStore.rst

 The Notification API
 ====================

 ItemFileWriteStore supports dojo.data.api.Notification.
 This means that every action through *newItem*, *setValue(s)*, *unsetAttribute*, and *deleteItem* will generate events to indicate these actions.
 These events are functions on the store that widgets and user code can *dojo.connect* to.
 This allows for pages to be very dynamic in that a change from one widget in a data store can be detected and reacted to in another.
-For more details on Notification in general, please refer to the `Notification section <dojo/data/api/Notification>`_ of the dojo.data API.
+For more details on Notification in general, please refer to the :ref:`Notification section <dojo/data/api/Notification>` of the dojo.data API.

 ===================
 Pseudocode Examples